TBBCoach411.com/Coach Monthly Redesign

 The Coach Monthly email is the Team Beachbody Coach Network newsletter and accompanying website (tbbcoach411.com).
-The landing page consists of the most important news and tips to follow, using the 4 step ‘Vital Process’ system as a guide.
-My role was to research, design and test both the email and landing page.
+The website consists of the most important news and tips to follow, using the 4 step ‘Vital Process’ system as a guide.
+My role was to research, redesign and test both the email and website.
 I collaborated with project managers and developer to launch this project for the first of the year (2017).

 Engagement of our monthly newsletter was slowly decreasing over the last 6 months.
 After looking at all of our current communications channels, I discovered that we are a bit disjointed in how we communicate to our Coaches.
 The best approach for our newsletter was to provide clear, actionable tips and examples to help grow their business, and to ensure our engagement stays high.
 The biggest challenge with this project was to decide what to include and what to leave out.

 We made the decision to tie our monthly messages to our 4 ‘Vital Behaviors’ for focus instead of a laundry list of items to learn and memorize, with minimal images or other distractions.
 After a redesign of both the email and website with the emphasis on mobile, unique pageviews jumped 175% from the previous month and the open rate improved (averaging 27%) to 34%.

 Research, design, develop and test (user testing, A/B testing) the landing page and email related to the project.
 I collaborated with our communications team, product manager and engineering to launch this project.